Tim-Agro/rjpeg2tiff/README.md

 ### ExifTool
 1. Download the [exiftool](https://exiftool.org/).
-1. Unzip into your project folder
+1. Unzip into your project folder.

-   > On Windows:
+   > On Windows: <br>
-   >
    > To enable command-line usage, rename `exiftool(-k).exe` to `exiftool.exe`.

 ## 🔄 Converting R-JPEG to 16-bit TIFF